Welcome to this Banner Code review where you’ll discover why it’s a dirty scam designed to rob you!

 Thirdly, people who do make money off banner ads don’t’ purchase them from a shady character like Greg Allen.

 Instead, they create a system that consists of many essential parts like a website, profitable offer, and such.
 The system takes months to perfect and, if everything is done right, to generate the first profit.

 And most importantly, legit marketers pay Google and Facebook to run ads on their trusted platforms, certainly not to some shady site like Banner Code.

-Greg is just using this business model to convince you in a seemingly legit opportunity for making money online investing in banner ads.
+Greg is just using this business model to convince you of a seemingly legit opportunity for making money online by investing in banner ads.
 The promo video is the work of professional marketers, but it has little value and nothing to do with real life.